etjernst/Materials/git/git_tutorial_1.md

 if you want to try any more fancy things (and for future reference).<br>
 2. Under collaborators, add your name to the file. `<br>` tells markdown that you want a new line.
 3. Save the file.
-4. Add a folder in the repo called Various.
+4. Using git bash, add a folder in the repo called Various using `mkdir Various`, which will create the folder in the working directory.
-5. Add your CV to that folder.
+5. Manually add your CV to that folder (drag-and-drop or copy-paste the file).
 6. Go back into git bash.
 7. Check what changes have been made, by asking git the status of your local repository: `git status` _you should see the changes pop up_